Ayoub-Elkhaiari/Designing-an-LLM-Based-Application-for-Collaborative-Learning/README.md

 This application was developed in **Google Colab** due to hardware constraints.
 Running LLM inference locally requires significant computational resources that exceed typical CPU capabilities, because:

-**System Configuration Used:**
+**My Local System Configuration:**
 - CPU: 12th Gen Intel(R) Core(TM) i5-1235U (1.30 GHz)
 - Issue: Local LLM inference and embeddings crash the runtime on this hardware

 **Graphical UI Option:**
-If a graphical user interface is required, you can use **LocalTunnel** (with Node modules) or **Ngrok** to redirect a public link from Colab to an external URL, since Colab does not natively support graphical user interfaces.
+If a graphical user interface is required, you can use **LocalTunnel** (with Node modules npx) or **Ngrok** to redirect a public link from Colab to an external URL, since Colab does not natively support graphical user interfaces.

 ## 📁 Directory Structure

 ```
 .
 ├── README.md
+├── Sherin Thomas, Sudhanshu Passi - PyTorch Deep Learning Hands-On_ Build CNNs, RNNs, GANs, reinforcement learning, and more, quickly and easily (2019, Packt Publishing).pdf
 ├── arch_prompt.md
 ├── concept.md
 ├── Code/